Manimohan05/Custom_Object_Detection_and_Novel_Bounding_Box_Metric_with_YOLO/README.md

 ```

-## category 2: If you are going to run this from scartch
+## Category 2: If you are going to run this from scartch

 ### 1. Setup
 - Install dependencies